formlio/forml/docs/workflow/index.rst

 =====================

 Workflow is the backbone of the ML solution responsible for consistently sticking all its pieces together.
-On the low level it is a *Task Dependency Graph* with edges representing data flows and vertices standing for the data transformations.
-This particular type of the graph is called *Directed Acyclic Graph* (DAG) - meaning the flows are oriented and can't form any cycles.
+On the low level, it is a *Task Dependency Graph* with edges representing data flows and vertices standing for the data transformations.
+This particular type of graph is called *Directed Acyclic Graph* (DAG) - meaning the flows are oriented and can't form any cycles.
-Representing workflows using task graphs is crucial for robust scheduling, scalable execution and runtime portability.
+Representing workflows using task graphs is crucial for robust scheduling, scalable execution, and runtime portability.

 .. caution::
     At its core, the workflow internals explained in the following chapters are built around the